mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 - Please do not simply copy and paste without understanding what this is doing.
 - Do not become a copy and paste Linux "Guru", learn things properly before you use them and always test everything you do one step at a time.

-## ANOTHER WARNING:
-  **Make sure to add all your own IP addresses** the white list section near the bottom of the globalblacklist.conf file !!!!

-## MONITOR WHAT YOU ARE DOING:
+## ALWAYS MONITOR WHAT YOU ARE DOING:

 **MAKE SURE to monitor your web site logs** after implementing this.
 I suggest you first load this into one site and monitor it for any possible false positives before putting this into production on all your web sites.